Islamic design

 Conceptual diagram of the rings of security including a safe room

-This, again, is very much a specialist area as there are various degrees of protection that might be given to a safe room and professional advice must be obtained.
+Safety in these circumstances is very much a specialist area as there are various degrees of protection that might be given to a safe room.
+Professional advice should sensibly be obtained.

 The first problem to resolve is that of making an accurate assessment of the real or perceived risk to the occupants.
 There are a number of considerations which should be investigated and defined in order that suitable planning and installations can be incorporated within the building.
-These should include but may not necessarily be limited to, the following – in no particular order:
+These should include but may not necessarily be limited to, the following – and in no particular order:

 • an assessment of the likely point and methods of attack,